daque-dev/ref/README.md

 - **The Finding**: We find a book, website, article, magazine, etc. that we consider may be useful to keep generating ideas, getting context, or keeping us interested.
-When we skim the table of contents or something similar, we should take note of what the book could give to ViaRe, and then the book makes it to the `finding list`.
+When we skim the table of contents or something similar, we should take note of what the book could give to ViaRe, and then add it to `FINDING.md`.

 - **Note-taking**: When any member or contributor of [Daque](https://github.com/orgs/daque-dev/people) starts to read an item inside `finding list`, they must start to take notes on that